mstocco/mariostoc.co/content/traininglog/20201129-ironman2021-39weeksout.md

 This week's focus is all about a **5000m TT** this [Saturday](javascript:flick('sat');)

 ## SUMMARY
-I feel like was **EMOTIONALLY READY** to run, but...
+I feel like was **EMOTIONALLY READY** to run, but things didn't work out at I had imagined.

-_“A goal without a plan is just a wish.”_

-So the question I am left with is what happens when a goal, with a plan, is not realized?
-I may be internalizing the results of [Saturday](javascript:flick('sat');)   for a while.
+I ran a 5K Time Trial on the track, felt confident all week and through the warm up beforehand, but 10 minutes into the run, I felt things went south for me and I found myself fighting a losing battle to hold what should have been a maintainable effort.

 ![I loved, Loved, LOVED,  the workouts here the last two months, but sadly, these track sessions are coming to an end.](/assets/jpg/IMG_0454-977x550.jpeg PACIFIC INSTITUTE FOR SPORT EXCELLENCE [PISE])